ilpoppattuso/shapelang/README.md

 ## Features

-- Write and execute ShapeLang code.
+- Write and execute ShapeLang (Python adaptation) code;
-- Display console output.
+- Display console output;
-- Plot line graphs using Matplotlib.
+- Plot line graphs using Matplotlib;
-- Define custom aliases for commands.
+- Define custom aliases for commands;
-- Support for basic mathematical functions and operations.
+- Support for basic mathematical functions and operations;
 - Handle loops (`while`, `for`) and conditional statements (`if`, `else if`, `else`).

 ## Requirements